 Silicosis is an incurable disease, and many related occupational diseases have long-term consequences.
-Silicosis is a progressive disease, in that it tends to worsen over time.
-As a result, the financial costs associated with medical care are intensified.
-Many individuals with silicosis require ongoing medical care, therapies, and even surgeries.
+Silicosis is a progressive disease in that it tends to worsen over time.
+As a result, the financial costs of medical care are significant and long-term.
+Many individuals with silicosis require ongoing medical care, therapies and even surgeries.
 In severe cases, lung transplant may be necessary.

-A silicosis lawsuit can compensate you for your medical expenses and other financial losses caused by your exposure to silica dust.
+A silicosis lawsuit can compensate you for your medical expenses and other financial losses resulting from your exposure to silica dust.
 A successful silicosis lawsuit can provide compensation for:

 - Medical Care

 The best way to determine what sort of compensation you may qualify for is to consult with a silicosis lawyer.

 If you or a loved one has symptoms of silicosis, or has been diagnosed with the disease, contact AkinMears, L.L.P. today to schedule a free consultation.
 We are passionate about helping those harmed as a result of silica dust exposure.
 We can help you understand and protect your legal rights.